astronomer/docs/astro/kubernetespodoperator.md

 ### Step 4: Install the AWS CLI in your Astro environment

-In order to be able to connect to your external EKS cluster you need to install the AWS CLI in your Astro project.
+To connect to your external EKS cluster, you need to install the AWS CLI in your Astro project.

 1. Add the following to your `Dockerfile` to install the AWS CLI: